Skip to main content

 • Has difficulty reading social cues, understanding sarcasm, or interpreting facial expressions

-These patterns could indicate social anxiety disorder, ADHD-related social challenges, autism spectrum differences, or other developmental factors that benefit from specialized support.
+These patterns could point to social anxiety, ADHD-related social challenges, autism spectrum differences, or other factors that benefit from professional support.
 Seeking help is not an overreaction—it is you taking your child's experience seriously.

 How Do Stories Help Children Practice Friendship Skills?

-Research on social-emotional learning shows that children who engage with narratives about social situations can develop stronger social cognition and empathy (Mar & Oatley, 2008, Perspectives on Psychological Science, 3(3), 173–192, DOI: 10.1111/j.1745-6924.2008.00073.x).
+Research on social-emotional learning shows that children who read stories about social situations develop a stronger ability to understand others and show empathy (Mar & Oatley, 2008, Perspectives on Psychological Science, 3(3), 173–192, DOI: 10.1111/j.1745-6924.2008.00073.x).
 When those stories are personalized—featuring the child's name, their world, and their specific struggles—the effect deepens.
 The child does not just observe a character being brave.
 They see themselves being brave.
 That is a fundamentally different experience.

 Frequently Asked Questions